carbon-design-system/carbon/docs/migration/migrate-to-10.x.md

 # 10.x Migration

-_Note: this migration guide is for a future, unreleased version of Carbon.
-Anything in this document is subject to change up until v10 is released._

 Refer to the [Carbon X Migration Guide](https://www.carbondesignsystem.com/updates/migration/overview) for more information on migrating from v9 to v10.

 <!-- prettier-ignore-start -->